 Like in Spark MLib's evaluators, TransmogrifAI evaluators have a evaluate method that returns one metric.
-As example, let's compute the AUROC of a transformed dataset transformedData with features label, pred, rawPred and prob:
+As example, let's compute the AUROC of a transformed dataset transformedData with features label and pred:

 ''' val evaluator = Evaluators.BinaryClassification.auROC().setLabelCol(label).